Forgot password

 How to Complete the Pacifist Challenge in Megabonk

-The Pacifist challenge in Megabonk requires you to not pick up any weapons.
+The Pacifist challenge in Megabonk requires you not to pick up any weapons.
 The key is an early Thorns build with an Electric Plug to round off your damage.
 Thorns Tome reflects damage every time an enemy hits you, so stacking it with Armor, HP Regen, HP, and XP tomes is crucial.
 XP Tome helps you level faster to grab key upgrades.
 Items like Spikey Shield and Chonkplate add survivability and extra thorns damage, while lucky finds like Slurp Gloves or a Bob (Dead) summon can quickly snowball your run.

 For characters, Sir Oofie is the most reliable thanks to his shield and bulk, though some players succeed with other Tanky builds like Megachad.
 Focus on the Shrines of Succ to gather orbs for speed leveling, and get late-wave magnets for a massive XP burst before bosses.
 This run is very RNG-dependent, so be ready for resets until you get early Thorns and defensive tomes.